Plasmode/Z280RC/How Z280RC bootstraps from CF.md

      inc d
      jp moresect
 ```
-This is the [cold bootstrap code](https://github.com/Plasmode/Z280RC/blob/master/SystemSoftware/CFMonLdr.asm)that executes the FIFO instruction stream from CF and creates the code above, byte-by-byte.
+This is the [cold bootstrap code](https://github.com/Plasmode/Z280RC/blob/master/SystemSoftware/CFMonLdr.asm) that executes the FIFO instruction stream from CF and creates the code above, byte-by-byte.
 It is strictly an in-line code with no looping and ends with a jump to the code just created.